Cruciate ligament tear: Surgery, rehabilitation, costs

 Cruciate ligament sutures by reaffixing the torn cruciate ligament

-The outcome of Ligamys® refixation of the cruciate ligament is better than with an autologous tendon graft, because the procedure completely preserves all nerves in the cruciate ligament and thus the motor control of all reflexes of the knee.
+The outcome of implant refixation of the cruciate ligament is better than with an autologous tendon graft, as this procedure completely preserves all nerves in the cruciate ligament and thus the motor control of all reflexes of the knee.
 This can be crucial for athletes.

 A graft does not need to be harvested from the body to refix the tendon.
 This means that there is no harvest pathology involving pain and muscle weakness at the harvest site.
 The patient will have full use of the torn cruciate ligament just days after the refixation.